Music of the Democratic Republic of the Congo: Return to maringa and integration of traditional elements

-By the early 1960s, many imported dance and music styles had fallen out of favor, replaced by guitar-driven forms rooted in traditional Congolese sources.
-Ethnomusicologist Kazadi wa Mukuna observed that as the novelty of Latin American influences waned, musicians returned to maringa, which was easily adapted to modern instrumentation.
+By the early 1960s, many imported dance and music styles had fallen out of favor and were replaced by guitar-driven music that drew more from local Congolese traditions.
+Ethnomusicologist Kazadi wa Mukuna notes that as the novelty of Latin American influences waned, musicians returned to maringa, which was easily adapted to modern instrumentation.
 This approach re-integrated traditional rhythms and dances into rumba's structure without compromising local aesthetic principles.
-Modern instruments expanded the harmonic and tonal range, with the guitar supplanting both indigenous melodic instruments, such as the likembe and madimba, and certain European imports like the violin and accordion.
+Modern instruments expanded the harmonic and tonal range, with the guitar supplanting indigenous melodic instruments, such as the likembe and madimba, and certain European imports like the violin and accordion.
 During this transitional period, Congolese rumba, often still called maringa, proved highly adaptable to indigenous rhythmic frameworks.
 Its standard structure evolved into a multi-section format: an instrumental prelude, the principal verse (sometimes abstract in delivery), an instrumental interlude, a reprise of the verse with a modified cadence leading to the refrain (frequently a call-and-response between the lead vocalist and chorus), the sebene improvisation, and a coda derived from the refrain.
-This framework permitted extensive improvisation, encouraging rhythmic and melodic innovation and giving rise to numerous substyles.
-Among the most notable were soukous (1966), kiri-kiri (1969), cavacha (1972), mokonyonyon (1977), engoss and its variant zekete-zekete (1977–1987), kwassa kwassa, (1986), madiaba (1988), mayebo (1990), mayeno (1991), and sundama and kintekuna (1992).
-These developments were strongly tied to ethnic traditions, as many new dances incorporated movements from specific communities.
-For example, Papa Wemba's mokonyonyon (1977) drew from the Tetela people's dances, while Lita Bembo's Ekonda saccade (1972) reflected Mongo heritage.
+This framework permitted extensive improvisation and encouraged new rhythms and melodies, which led to the creation of many new dance styles.
+Among the most notable were soukous (1966), kiri-kiri (1969), cavacha (1971), mokonyonyon (1977), engoss and zekete-zekete (1977 and 1983), kwassa kwassa (1986), madiaba (1988), mayebo (1990), mayeno (1991), and sundama and kintekuna (1992).
+These developments were strongly tied to ethnic traditions, as many new dances incorporated movements from specific ethnic groups.
+For example, Papa Wemba's mokonyonyon (1977) drew from the Tetela people's dances, while Lita Bembo's Ekonda saccade (1972) came from Mongo culture.
 The sundama, popularized by Swede-Swede, also originated from Mongo traditions.
-The kwasa-kwasa, introduced in 1986 by Empire Bakuba, echoed a Kongo social dance, and the mayeno style of TPOK Jazz was derived from Bantandu traditions of Kongo Central.
+The kwasa-kwasa, created in 1986 by Kinshasa-based mechanic Jeanora and popularized by Empire Bakuba, among others, is based on the hip-and-hand movements used in the motion of shifting gears.
+The mayeno step of TPOK Jazz was derived from Bantandu traditions of Kongo Central.
 Ultimately, the evolution of Congolese rumba adhered to indigenous aesthetic norms, which affirmed Kazadi wa Mukuna's view that urban Congolese music was fundamentally rooted in maringa rather than in borrowed Latin forms.
 The Latin American rumba and other foreign forms introduced in the 1940s primarily served as training tools for mastering new instruments and orchestration.
 Once these skills were acquired, Latin forms were abandoned due to their limited adaptability to Congolese traditions.
 However, the term "rumba" persisted largely due to the commercial strategies of the recording industry, even as the music itself had become an entirely localized cultural expression.